Marion O'Shea Roosevelt

-Marion "Minnie" O'Shea Roosevelt (1850–1902) was an Irish writer and second wife of Robert Roosevelt.
+Marion "Minnie" O'Shea Roosevelt (1850 – 10 April 1902) was an Irish writer and the second wife of Robert Roosevelt.

 Early life

-Marion O'Shea Roosevelt was born in 1850 in Nenagh, County Tipperary.
-Her parents were John and Mary Anne O'Shea (née Gill) of Summerhill, Nenagh.
+Marion Theresa O'Shea was born in 1850 in Nenagh, County Tipperary.
+Her parents were John and Mary Anne O'Shea of Summerhill, Nenagh.
 Her father was a journalist with The Nenagh Guardian.
 Her mother was a sister of the editor-proprietor of the Tipperary Advocate, Peter E. Gill, and the aunt of T. P. Gill.
 Her older brother John Augustus was a soldier, journalist and novelist, and her sister Elizabeth was a writer who emigrated to India.
 Another sister, Margaret (Mrs Kelly) (1854–1927) was noted as being fluent in a number of languages, and translated French works, and her brother Robert Gabriel (1854?–1882) was the London political correspondent for the Freeman's Journal.

-Family
+Personal life

 Some accounts state that Roosevelt was married first to Robert Fortescue and widowed, others have stated that this was an alias of Robert Roosevelt, the uncle of Theodore Roosevelt, whom she later married on 14 August 1888.
 They had three children who were referred to as Robert's stepchildren: